A great Git commit

 - The Commit Guidelines from the Pro Git book by Scott Chacon and Ben Straub contain a section that you should “try to make each commit a logically separate changeset”.

-- The contribution guidelines of many big projects suggest similar things, like those from git itself.
+- The contribution guidelines of many big projects suggest similar things, like those from Git itself.

 Merging changes

 Assuming you are using branches, at some point you will need to merge your changes from your branch back into the master branch.
 On GitHub this is done via pull requests, on Gitlab via merge requests, and the Linux kernel works with patches via e-mail.
 Whatever it is called, the concept remains the same: a set of commits are proposed for inclusion into some branch.
-In teams, there is often a review of these changes before they are accepted (or merged).
+In teams, there is often a review of these changes before they are accepted.

-For some reading on this, I recommend _I hate squash merges _ by Matthias Beyer.
+For some reading on this, I recommend I hate squash merges by Matthias Beyer.

 Naming a commit

-Now that we covered what goes into a git commit, the next step is naming the commit, i.e. writing the commit message.
+Now that we have covered what goes into a commit, the next step is naming the commit, i.e. writing the commit message.
 This part is perhaps even more important than how big exactly a commit is.
 Using atomic commits is useless if the commits do not have a good description.

-From the Pro Git book, we find the following git commit message template:
+From the Pro Git book, we find the following commit message template:

 Capitalized, short (50 chars or less) summary More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the subject of an email and the rest of the text as the body.
 The blank line separating the summary from the body is critical (unless you omit the body entirely); tools like rebase will confuse you if you run the two together.
 Write your commit message in the imperative: "Fix bug" and not "Fixed bug" or "Fixes bug."
 This convention matches up with commit messages generated by commands like git merge and git revert.
 Further paragraphs come after blank lines. - Bullet points are okay, too - Typically a hyphen or asterisk is used for the bullet, followed by a single space, with blank lines in between, but conventions vary here - Use a hanging indent